alpinesoftwareltd/db-delta/README.md

         execute_function(table, "foo", "bar")
 ```

 The `strip_metadata` function is called on all items before any comparisons are made.
 In this case, both the `createdTs` and `updatedTs` timestamps are removed from any items, ensuring that your changesets do not need to include the updated values for mocked timestamps.
-This can help to keep the changesets as small as possible.
+This can help to keep the changesets compact.